HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 Let's now implement the [data flow](#dataflow) for this KBC application.

-### <a name="loading_data" href="#"></a> Data preprocessing and loading
+### <a name="loading_data" href="#"></a> Step 1: Data preprocessing and loading

-For simplicity, we start from preprocessed sentence data (i.e., from step 2 from the above list).
+In this tutorial, we start from preprocessed sentence data, i.e., data that has already been parsed and tagged with a NLP toolkit.
 If the input corpus was instead composed by raw text articles, we would also need to perform some Natural Language Processing on the corpus before being able to extract candidate relation pairs and features.
 To learn how NLP extraction can be done in DeepDive (i.e., how to start from step 1), you can refer to the [appendix](walkthrough-extras.html#nlp_extractor) of this tutorial.

 We start by some scripts from the